Davidihl/next-ecommerce-store/README.md

 # E-Commerce Project

-This project was created as part of the [UpLeveled.io](https://upleveled.io/) boot camp.
+This project was created as part of the [UpLeveled.io](https://upleveled.io/) boot camp!

 ## Disclaimer